 Do Not Grind Your Bud

-Instead of grinding, gently break up to buds with your hands into small, popcorn-sized pieces.
+Instead of grinding, gently break up the buds with your hands into small, popcorn-sized pieces.

-When making butter or oil, one of the best ways to cut down on the amount of chlorophyll that seeps into the infusion is to use kief or flower, not trim or fan leaves.
+When making butter or oil, one of the best ways to cut down on the chlorophyll that seeps into the infusion is to use kief or flower, not trim or fan leaves.

 This is because the more plant matter you include, the more chlorophyll will be released.

-Additionally, infusing for shorter duration times can help cut down on the chlorophyll that is seeped into the final product.
+Additionally, infusing for shorter times can help reduce the chlorophyll seeped into the final product.

 When Making Tinctures

-When making tinctures, the best way to cut down on the chlorophyll that is transferred into the extract is to follow QWET – quick was extraction technique – rather than the Green Dragon method.
+When making tinctures, the best way to cut down on the chlorophyll transferred into the extract is to follow QWET – quick wash extraction technique – rather than the Green Dragon method.

 In the QWET method, also known as the Golden Dragon, we freeze the cannabis first, which helps to prevent the chlorophyll from being leeched into the alcohol.